rulorules99/agular-scaffolding/README.md

 ```
 >$ ng generate component core/components/name-of-component
 ```
-Then expot the component in the index folder `src/app/core/components/index.ts` add the next line for each component created
+Then export the component in the index folder `src/app/core/components/index.ts` add the next line for each component created

 ``` javascript
 export * from './name-of-component/name-of-component.component';
 ```

 ### Constants
-- In constants we will create a constants clases you will create manually
+- In constants we will create a constant class you will create manually

-Then export the component in the index folder `src/app/core/constants/index.ts` add the next line for each constants created
+Then export the Constant in the index folder `src/app/core/constants/index.ts` add the next line for each constant created

 ``` javascript
 export * from './path/to/constant';
 ```

 ### Directives
-- In directives we will create a directives
+- In directives we will create a directive
 ```
 >$ ng g d core/directives/name-of-directive
 ```